eugenedani/DhlTest/README.md

 Project has 3 levels

-1. framework package has classes supporting classes to make possible to run tests
+1. framework package has supporting classes to make possible to run tests
 2. models package has web page and web page sections classes
 3. test has JUnut tests and suite